 University of Arizona

-Founded in 1855, The University of Arizona is one of the top STEM schools in the southwest, and it boasts famous alumni like Kristen Wiig, Rob Gronkowski, and Jerry Bruckheimer.
+Founded in 1885, The University of Arizona is one of the top STEM schools in the southwest, and it boasts famous alumni like Kristen Wiig, Rob Gronkowski, and Jerry Bruckheimer.
 The main campus is located in Tucson, but the university also offers extensive online opportunities.
-The University of Arizona has been ranked a Top 50 Public University and the 10th best online bachelor’s program in the nation by the U.S. News & World Report (2023).
+U of A is ranked #109 in National Universities and remains a Top 50 Public University, according to U.S. News & World Report.

-Student life at the University of Arizona is about much more than education; with over 400 clubs to choose from, U of A prioritizes building connections and getting involved.
-From Greek life to Coaster Cats to the Arizona Golf Club, there is something for everyone!
+But here’s where it gets interesting: student life at the University of Arizona is about much more than education.
+With over 600 student organizations to choose from (up from 400 just a few years ago), U of A prioritizes building connections and getting involved.
+From Greek life to Coaster Cats to the Arizona Golf Club, there is something for everyone.

 Video: THE UNIVERSITY OF ARIZONA PROS AND CONS!! // WHAT YOU NEED TO KNOW!!